Skip to main content

 Summary

-Building ventilation and indoor air quality (IAQ) performance must account for many new challenges related to sustainability and resilience goals, including airborne infectious disease transmission indoors, elevated outdoor pollutant concentrations such as those associated with Wildfire Urban Interface (WUI) smoke, and climate change-driven extreme events such as heat waves, floods, and power outages.
-At the same time, providing effective ventilation and controlling IAQ involves complex relationships with building energy consumption and greenhouse gas (GHG) emissions, highlighting the need to understand the potential energy impacts associated with improving IAQ.
-Increasing building energy efficiency in response to climate change pressures while maintaining indoor environmental conditions that support occupant health, safety, and productivity is a major issue for the building community.
-The existence of these multiple, complex, and interrelated challenges has led to calls for improvements in building ventilation, advancements in IAQ requirements in standards, and more flexible and effective strategies for operation and maintenance.
+Building ventilation and indoor air quality (IAQ) performance must account for many new challenges, including elevated outdoor pollutant concentrations such as those associated with Wildfire Urban Interface (WUI) smoke and other challenges.
+Providing effective ventilation and controlling IAQ involves complex relationships, highlighting the need to understand the potential impacts associated with improving IAQ that supports occupant health, safety, and productivity.
+The existence of these multiple, complex, and interrelated challenges has led to calls for improvements in building ventilation, advancements in IAQ standards, and more flexible and effective strategies for operation and maintenance.
 Identifying the most effective approaches and their potential impacts requires a deeper technical understanding of the interactions of airflow, energy use, and indoor contaminant transport and the development of new assessment methodologies using advanced building simulation methods and performance metrics.
-In response to these needs, this project is focused on developing tools, metrics, and data to advance energy efficient building ventilation and IAQ systems, including supporting changes to existing ventilation and IAQ standards and guidelines and developing new ones that are needed.
+In response to these needs, this project is focused on developing tools, metrics, and data to advance building ventilation and IAQ systems, including supporting changes to existing ventilation and IAQ standards and guidelines and developing new ones that are needed.

 Description